Bridge Data Centres expands APAC footprint

 The acquisition will support Bridge's expansion of its Asia Pacific operations, as the company looks to provide reliable, scalable and low-latency colocation services for the region's rapidly-growing digital economy.

 Bridge is a Bain Capital Private Equity portfolio company and maintains offices in Mumbai, Kuala Lumpur and San Francisco.

-Bridge’s two new data centers renamed MY01 and MY02 under Bridge Data Centres Malaysia Sdn Bhd, comprise approximately one million square feet of data centre facilities and 20 megawatts (MW) of critical IT load.
+Bridge's two new data centers renamed MY01 and MY02 under Bridge Data Centers Malaysia Sdn Bhd, comprise approximately one million square feet of data center facilities and 20 megawatts (MW) of critical IT load.

 MY01 and MY02 serve many domestic and global blue-chip customers from a diverse set of industries, and Bridge is planning to expand this footprint in Cyberjaya with a contiguous development of a further 20 MW, to cater for its large customer's scaling needs, as the Asia Pacific prepares to become the most important data center regional market by 2020, according to industry analysts.

-Bridge Data Centres executive Michael Foust says, “We are excited to announce the completion of this complex transaction.
+Bridge Data Centers executive Michael Foust says, “We are excited to announce the completion of this complex transaction.